Background pattern

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
-Your doctor will inform you about the possible side effects and explain the risks and benefits of Epysqli before starting treatment.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.
+Your doctor will discuss the possible adverse effects and explain the risks and benefits of Epysqli before starting treatment.

-The most severe side effect was meningococcal sepsis (unknown frequency [cannot be estimated from available data]).
+The most serious adverse effect was meningococcal sepsis (frequency not known [cannot be estimated from available data]).

-If you experience any of the symptoms of meningococcal infection (see section 2 “Meningococcal infection alert and other Neisseria infections”), inform your doctor immediately.
+If you experience any symptoms of meningococcal infection (see section 2 "Meningococcal Infection and Other Neisseria Infections Alert"), inform your doctor immediately.

-If you are unsure about the side effects listed below, ask your doctor to explain them to you.
+If you are not sure what the adverse effects listed below are, ask your doctor to explain them.

 • headache.